emmastrand/Kenya_SamakiSalama/FishLandings/scripts/CUE-maturity-length-analysis.md

-Analysis of Fishing Landings dataset
+CUE, maturity, and length analysis of Fishing Landings dataset
 ================
 Author: Emma Strand; <emma_strand@uri.edu>

-## Potential dataset issues

-**Notes**:
+## Questions for Austin and Clay

-- Modified traps were only recorded in February.. is this a problem?
+1.)
+Modified traps were only recorded in February.. is this a problem?
 The month of June for unmodified traps might be influencing some of these conclusions.. can we make that claim across all months?

-- Circle back to triple check the number of fish column in the QC script.
-- Make sure trap type names have been changed/edited as needed in QC script.
-- Will need a sanity check on reality of total catch values
+**To-Do**:
+- Model for grams per trap vs catch per trap and trape type.
+- ANOVA for top species per trap type.
+- Create datafile from fishbase info.
+- \#3-5 on below aims.
+- Relative abundance plots in other script.
+- Summary points, results, and next steps suggestions finalize

-## Goal
+## Aims and Results

 **1. Total catch per unit effort between modified and traditional traps.
 It would be great to see this as grams captured per trap set.**